 You need TRUST!
 We know it can be scary, especially if you’re a perfectionist, to delegate tasks to someone else.
 However, the key to a long lasting and sustainable relationship with your contractors is to trust them, and also let them know that you trust them.
 It can make a world of a difference in how your team members feel about working with you just as much as how you feel about working with them.

-We’re so proud of you for getting to the point in your wedding business where you’re ready to hire on help!
+We’re so proud of you for getting to the point in your wedding business where you’re ready to hire help!
 This is a sign that your business is growing and moving in the right direction.
-If you need more help or guidance, be sure to send us a DM on Instagram!
+If you want more hands-on help, be sure to apply for our Building Your Team Intensive where we dive in with a small group of business owners over 12 weeks, walking you through all of the nuances that go along with prepping your business, yourself, and your mindset to build a strong, dependable, and efficient team!